Pente: Basic shapes

 An open tessera is a line of four stones in any direction without any of the opponent's stones on either side.
-If the open tessera isn't cut across with certain captures that dismantle it, it can't be stopped from forming a pente and winning the game for the player who formed it.
+If the open tessera is not cut across with certain captures that dismantle it, it cannot be stopped from forming a pente and winning the game for the player who formed it.
 The reason for this is that if an opponent tries to place a stone on either of the sides, the attacking player can simply place a stone at the opposite end and form a pente.

 Advanced shapes

 Advanced Pente play often utilizes more complicated shapes built from basic shapes in order to achieve initiative and positional advantage.
 Among the most common are the I, L, h, X, and H shapes along with the 4x3 pattern, the 5x3 pattern, and the Hat.